j2udev/dotfiles/README.md

 steps.

 The iTerm profiles in this repository take advantage of natural text editing.
-This means that you can jump forward and backward using the option key.
+You can jump backward or forward by a word with option + &#8592; or &#8594;
+respectively.
+You can jump to the beginning or end of a line with cmd + &#8592;
+or &#8594; respectively.
 You can combine these jumps with delete or backspace.
-You can also jump to the beginning or end of a line with cmd + &#8592; or &#8594; respectively.
-This will only work if you remove the [vi-mode](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vi-mode) plugin in `dotfiles/zsh/plugins.zsh`.
+The aformentioned movements will only work if you remove the [vi-mode](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vi-mode) plugin in `dotfiles/zsh/plugins.zsh`.
 This plugin adds vi keybinds to the command line.

 ![iTerm](assets/iterm-natural-text-editing.gif)

 ## [Oh My Zsh](https://ohmyz.sh/)

+Oh My Zsh is a framework for managing Zsh configuration.
+It also has an easy to use plugin system.
+You can install it with:

 ```zsh
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"